 The role of transport in unlocking the economic growth potential in the east of England is to be examined in a new study.

-The study will lay out the benefits of additional investment in the transport systems.
+The study will also lay out the productivity benefits of additional investment in the transport system to businesses and residents.

-The results, when published in the summer, will be used to inform the regional economic strategy so EEDA and its partners in the east of England can manage growth.
+The results, when published in the summer, will be used to inform the regional economic strategy and other regional work so EEDA and its partners in the east of England can manage growth.